NET WORTH: Unknown

 BACKGROUND: John M. Shapiro graduated from Wesleyan University in 1974.
 Shapiro cofounded Brave Warrior Capital and currently serves as managing director of Chieftain Capital Management.

 EDUCATION & YOUTH: Shapiro and Shonni graduated from Wesleyan University in the 1970s, and are strong supporters of their alma mater.
 Much of this work involves writing programming at the school.
 A gift last decade established the Shapiro Creative Writing Center and a $3 million gift builds on their previous support.
 The liberal arts school is also the site of the Shapiro Silverberg Endowed Chair in Creative Writing, as well as the Gittel and Mervin Silverberg Visiting Scholar in Jewish Studies, and the Jeremy Zwelling Professor of Jewish Studies.
-Apart from Wesleyan, the couple has funded schools like Dalton, Rockefeller University, and Weill Cornell Medical College, from where Shonni graduated.
+Apart from Wesleyan, the couple has funded schools like Dalton, Rockefeller University (Shapiro is on the board), and Weill Cornell Medical College, from where Shonni graduated.
 An important grantee here is Lawyers for Children, which "offers free legal and social work advocacy to abused and neglected children, children in foster care, and children in high conflict custody cases."
 Shapiro chairs the board of directors of Lawyers for Children.